Hessle: Amenities

 The centre of Hessle is the Square.
 There are many shops and a small bus station, which was refitted in 2007.
-Hessle All Saints' Church is located just off the Square and was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
+All Saints' Church, Hessle is located just off the Square and was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
 Hessle Town Hall was built in 1897 and is situated at the top of South Lane.
 Hessle Police Station, which closed in 2014, is next door to the town hall at the top of South Lane and the corner of Ferriby Road.

 Hessle is home to the world-famous Humber Bridge, which was opened by Queen Elizabeth II in 1981.
 At the time of its opening, the Humber Bridge was the world's longest single-span suspension bridge.
 It links Hessle to the town of Barton-upon-Humber on the opposite side of the Humber estuary.
 In July 2017 the bridge was granted Grade I listed status.